-- A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace components of condensing units that fail in materials or workmanship within specified warranty period. - 1.
-Failures include, but are not limited to, the following: - a.
-Compressor failure. - b.
-Condenser coil leak. - 2.
+- A. Special Materials Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace components of chillers that fail in materials or workmanship within specified warranty period. - 1.
+Extended warranties include the complete chiller, specifically including but not limited to, parts and labor for the following: - a.
+Complete refrigerant circuits, including compressors, piping, heat exchangers, and all specialties including refrigerant and oil charge and loss of charge for any reason. - b.
+Complete electrical power, control, and drive assemblies. - c.
+Complete heat rejection system with fans, airflow direction control, and non-refrigerant condenser coil components. - 2.
 Warranty Period: Five years from date of Substantial Completion.